JordanRoberty/MEDIEVAL_WARFARE/Assets/README.md

 | +---Utilities
 ```

-## Folders Description
+## Folders description

-- **Art** : Contains all the art materials of the project, from games assets to menu assets.
+- **Art**: Contains all the art materials of the project, from game assets to menu assets.

-- **Audio** : Contains all the Audio material of the project, from music to sound effects.
+- **Audio**: Contains all the audio material of the project, from music to sound effects.

-- **Scene** : Contains all the Unity scenes created during development.
-The "Main" scene is the actual Game.
+- **Scenes**: Contains all the Unity scenes created during development.
+The "Main" scene is the actual game.

-- **Scripts** : Basically contains all the C# code of the project.
+- **Scripts**: Basically contains all the C# code of the project.

-    - **Managers** : Contains all the "Manager" scripts.
+    - **Managers**: Contains all the "Manager" scripts.

-    - **Units** : Contains all the scripts link to Unit classes (Player, Ennemis, etc.).
+    - **Units**: Contains all the scripts linked to unit classes (Player, Enemies, etc.).

-    - **Utilities** : Contains all the recurrent and useful functions.
+    - **Utilities**: Contains all the recurrent and useful functions.